-Generally the profits tax rate is 20 per cent (that is shared between the federal (3 per cent) and regional (17 per cent) budgets).
-A zero rate applies to medical and educational institutions.
-In addition, the Tax Code lists certain categories of taxpayers eligible for profits tax incentives (for instance, residents of special economic zones).
-Until the end of 2018 regional authorities have the right to reduce, at their discretion, the regional portion of the rate from 17 per cent to 12.5 per cent.
-Starting from 2019, regions will only be able to reduce the rate in cases directly provided by the Tax Code, and the existing incentives will gradually fall apart.
+Generally, the profits tax rate is 20 per cent (that is shared between the federal (3 per cent) and regional (17 per cent) budgets).
+A zero rate applies to medical and educational institutions, regional or municipal museums, theatres and libraries, and to the regional solid waste management operators (provided that the regional authorities introduce a zero rate).
+In addition, the Tax Code lists certain categories of taxpayers eligible for profits tax incentives (for instance, residents of special economic zones and, recently introduced to the Tax Code, participants of special investment contracts).12 Starting from 2019, regions are only able to reduce the rate in cases directly provided by the Tax Code, and the existing incentives are gradually falling apart.
+The reduced rates, which were introduced before 3 September 2018, are valid until the end of 2022 at the most.
+But the region may change its mind and raise them earlier.

 Reduced rates also apply to certain types of income.
 For instance, dividends received by Russian companies from Russian and foreign subsidiaries are subject to a 13 per cent dividend tax.
 Furthermore, a participation exemption applies if the recipient has held at least a 50 per cent stake in the subsidiary continuously for at least one year.
-If the subsidiary is a non-Russian legal entity, it must also not be incorporated in a country that appears on the 'black list' of offshore jurisdictions published by the Russian government.
+If the subsidiary is a non-Russian legal entity, it must also not be incorporated in a country that appears on the 'blacklist' of offshore jurisdictions published by the Russian government.